prediqtiv/prediqtiv.github.io/tweets/README.md

 ===

-predIQtive uses a Googgle Apps spreadsheet in order to obtain its Tweets.
+predIQtive uses a Google Apps spreadsheet in order to obtain its Tweets.

 This is because Google Apps: